Post-Operative Patient Information

 You will have been provided with a prescription for painkillers on discharge.
 Take the painkillers regularly as this will help manage your pain.

 Applying ice to the knee regularly during the day and even at night will also help with your pain.
-Apply the ice for a maximum of 30 minutes each time.
+Continue to use the IceBand® knee, the cooling and compression wrap you were given during your hospital stay.

 It is normal to have a certain degree of swelling to the knee.
 This can extend up into the thigh and down to the ankle and can appear a few days after you have gone home.
 Periods of rest elevating your leg on a stool or on the bed can help reduce the swelling.
 Swelling to the knee can last for several months.